hackyboiz/hackyboiz.github.io/blog/source/_posts/newp1ayer48/can/en.md

 UDS stands for Unified Diagnostic Services, and you'll frequently encounter this term when dealing with vehicle CTFs and CAN communication.
 It is a protocol used for diagnostic communication, primarily employed with ECUs.
 Since it is a higher-level protocol than the low-level CAN protocol, it allows for various functions such as data Read/Write (R/W).

-Furthermore, because it can operate on top of CAN, the explanations often involve a mix of terms like CAN message, UDS message, and the OBD2 message used for vehicle diagnostics.
-The standard for UDS is specified by ISO 14229.
+The international standard for the UDS message structure operating over CAN communication was designated by ISO 15765.

 Since knowing the UDS message structure is crucial for the BlockHarbor CTF challenge we are about to solve, let's briefly look at it.
 The UDS message is structured as shown in the picture above.
 A simple explanation of each part is as follows: